dafny-lang/dafny/docs/DafnyRef/Expressions.md

 ```

 Dafny finite maps must be finite, so the domain must be constrained to be finite.
-But imaps may be infinite as the example shows.
+But imaps may be infinite as the examples show.
 The last example shows
 creation of an infinite map that gives the same results as a function.

 If the expression includes the `:=` token, that token separates